swcarpentry/git-novice/_episodes/02-setup.md

 *   our name and email address,
 *   what our preferred text editor is,
-*   and that we want to use these settings globally (i.e. for every project).
+*   and that we want to use these settings globally (i.e., for every project).

 On a command line, Git commands are written as `git verb options`, where `verb` is what we actually want to do and `options` is additional optional information which may be needed for the `verb`.
 So here is how